 The importation of firearm parts and accessories is controlled under the Customs (Prohibited Imports) Regulations 1956 (the Regulations).
-Importers must obtain permission to bring firearms into Australia.
+Importers must obtain permission before bringing firearms into Australia.

 Firearms parts, whether or not complete, damaged, temporarily or permanently inoperable or unfinished, include:

-- a gas piston, friction assembly, action bar (including handgun slides), breech bolt or breech block
+- a gas piston, friction ring, action bar, breech bolt or breech block

 - a firearm barrel

 - a frame or receiver

 - a revolving cylinder

 - a folding stock